Mkrefting/all-in/README.md

 # All-In
-"Making Online Education Accessible for All!"
+*Making Undisturbed Online Education Accessible for Everyone!*

 ## Our Code